 Concept Statement

 We remember in places.
 A meal belongs to the desk where it was eaten.
 Rain belongs to the window where it was watched.
-Memory is not a collection of images filed away in the mind; it is spatial, anchored to the rooms and surfaces where life happened.
+Memory, at its most vivid, is spatial.
 We know this intuitively, but we have never had a medium that lets someone else feel it.

-3D Gaussian Splatting (3DGS) can preserve not just images of a space, but the space itself, as a cloud of millions of particles that hold the color, light, and depth of a real place.
-Combined with VR, this means a person can physically step into a space that no longer exists, stand where someone once stood, and look around the way they once did.
+3D Gaussian Splatting (3DGS) can preserve not just an image of a space but the space itself, the color, light, and depth of a real place held as a cloud of millions of soft particles.
+Combined with VR, this means a person can physically step into a place that no longer exists, stand where someone once stood, and look around the way they once did.

-The archive format is what makes this a thesis, not just a single experience.
-One captured space demonstrates 3DGS and VR.
-Multiple captured spaces, held together by a browsing and transition system, demonstrate a medium.
-The argument shifts from “I made an experience in a room” to “I am proposing a new format for how spatial memory can be preserved, collected, and revisited.”
-Any space that can be captured can become an entry.
-The archive is inherently scalable, and showing even a handful of diverse spaces makes this immediately legible to a viewer.
+The archive format is what makes this a thesis rather than a single experience.
+One captured space is a tech demo.
+Multiple captured spaces, held together by a browsing system and a shared design language, propose a new format for how spatial memory can be preserved and shared.
+Any space that can be captured can become an entry; the design language can be applied to any of them.

 Keywords